-The MetroHealth Dietetic Internship Program is accredited until 2022 by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-For more information contact ACEND at accent@eatright.org or the following:
+The MetroHealth Dietetic Internship Program is accredited until 2023 by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+For more information contact ACEND at acend@eatright.org or the following:

-The Accreditation Council for Education in Nutrition and Dietetics 120 South Riverside Plaza, Suite 2190 Chicago, IL 60606-6995 Phone 1-800-877-1600 ext 5400 Phone 1/312-899-0040 ext 5400
+The Accreditation Council for Education in Nutrition and Dietetics 120 South Riverside Plaza, Suite 2190 Chicago, IL 60606-6995 Phone 1-800-877-1600 ext 5400

-Graduation from the MetroHealth Dietetic Internship will provide the student with necessary supervised practice to sit for the Registered Dietitian Examination.
+Graduation from the MetroHealth Dietetic Internship will provide the student with necessary supervised practice to sit for the Dietetic Registration Examination.
 Our program has a clinical concentration; however, it also provides experiences in community nutrition and food service management.